 One thing: beware of fake reviews in online PR or from sites that use their own review system.

 However, if you have deep pockets, you can choose to order your CBD in bulk from an established brand.
 This will cost you more, but here's why it can be a game-changer.
-Associating your brand with an established producer gives you an edge over your competitors.
+Associating your brand with a recognized CBD wholesaler gives you an edge over your competitors.
 You can easily make your vendor's brand your own influencer later on.

 You've reviewed a plethora of vendors and finally chosen the one you're going to work with - congratulations!
 But before you commit to a deal, never forget to check your seller's shipping policy.